fsprojects/FAKE/help/markdown/contributing.md

 > Note: The vagrant file might be outdated at this time, please help updating it and removing this banner.

-* Windows Subsystem for Linux / Ubuntu:
+* Ubuntu / Windows Subsystem for Linux:
   - Install Mono, as of today 2017-09-30 you need at least alpha to have the msbuild package (http://www.mono-project.com/download/beta/#download-lin)
   - `apt-get install msbuild mono-complete`
   - `apt-cache search libunwind`